SandraCalero/globant-data-engineering-challenge/README.md

 - **Docker Compose**: Configuration for local development with PostgreSQL
 - **Makefile**: Simplified commands for development and deployment
 - **Security**: Uses IAM Task Role for S3 access and AWS Secrets Manager for database URL
+- **Database Migrations**: Alembic integration for automated database schema management
+- **Automated Setup**: Entrypoint script for automatic migration application on container startup
+- **Pagination**: GET endpoints support pagination for better performance and user experience
+- **Batch All Tables**: Endpoint to process all CSV files simultaneously
+- **Scalable S3 Structure**: CSV files organized in folders by model class for better scalability

 ### 🔧 Available Endpoints